 At a foreclosure sale, the foreclosing bank can credit bid up to the total amount of the debt, plus foreclosure fees and costs, while any other parties must bid in cash or a cash equivalent, like a cashier's check.
 In the majority of cases, the bank will be the high bidder at the foreclosure sale.

 If the bank is the winning bidder at the foreclosure sale, the property is then considered to be REO.
 (If a third-party is the high bidder, title to the property is transferred to that party.)
+The bank might also get ownership of the property through a deed in lieu of foreclosure.

-Following a foreclosure, the loan servicer will ensure that the property is secure and will re-key the locks if the property is vacant.
+Once the property becomes REO, the loan servicer will ensure that the property is secure and will re-key the locks if the property is vacant.
 It will also make any emergency repairs that are needed to avoid damage to or deterioration of the property.

 Generally, by the time the property is REO, the loan servicer will already have sense of the property’s condition and occupancy.
 This is because once the loan goes into default, and during the course of the foreclosure, the loan servicer will order periodic drive-by inspections of the property.